mfeinLearn/Project-Gem/README.md

 ## License

-Project Gem is released under the GNU GPLv? license.
+Project Gem is released under the GNU GPLv3 license.
 See LICENSE for details.

-## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc

 ## Last Note